If you have a question that is not listed above, read FAQ section.

 Failure to provide this information may be grounds for rejection of your proposal, so please plan enough time to prepare this information before you submit.
 Thank you!

-Have you consulted the SFU Strategic Vision and the Strategic Community Engagement Plan?
+Have you considered the university’s strategic vision and SFU’s Strategic Community Engagement Plan?

 Who should tell the story of your project?
 If it's you, do you have permission?

-Question 6 of the 2020 application form requires you to craft a short paragraph describing your project in readable and compelling terms.
-When we tell the story of SFU's community engagement, if we're doing it well, then the stories should speak for themselves.
-Consider in whose voice that story should be told.
-Often it is the community partners who best describe the work we're doing in terms that are relevant to others.
+Question #10 of the 2023 application form requires you to craft a short paragraph describing your project in readable and compelling terms.
+Please consider whose voice should be telling that story: often it is the community partners who may best describe the significance of their partnerships with SFU, and on whose terms that story should be told.

-When providing a story summary of your project, please also keep in mind that it will be publicly displayed on our website, and we may even promote it (and your project) to exemplify the amazing work that communities are able to do in partnership with SFU faculty and staff.
-So if you are going to name anyone, or provide identifying pictures, please ensure you have appropriate consent and/or releases to do so.
+When providing a story summary of your project, please also keep in mind that it will be publicly displayed on our website, and we may even promote it (and your project) to exemplify the power of working equitably with community partners.
+So if you are going to name anyone or provide identifying pictures, please ensure you have appropriate consent and/or releases to do so.

 About additional sources of expected funding